Kerala Flood Relief Report

 Sewa volunteers in the US coordinated the requests that came over the 24×7 hotline and dedicated Whatsapp group.

 A major challenge faced by all government agencies is surface water transportation to rescue people from isolated places.
 Sevabharathi mobilized 150 boats from the coastal areas for the rescue action.
 Together, with volunteers from the fisherman community who are well informed of the local terrain and geography, thousands of people were rescued.
 About 70 ambulances of Sevabharathi were engaged in the rescue activity ferrying doctors, rescue teams, medicines, and medical equipment.
 More than 300 other vehicles deployed provide service transportation of food grains and other materials in the state.

 Three major warehouses catering to the state’s needs are being run by Sevabharathi at Trivandrum, Palakkad, and Kasargod districts.
 An additional 210 warehouses and sub-centers are operational across all districts to mobilize grocery, clothes, sanitation materials, and medicines.

 Special district-wise teams are constituted to coordinate the activities.
 The collected materials are transported to the relief camps, and the rest of the materials are distributed to households in the flood affected areas.

-Sevabharathi is conducting medical camps across different districts in Kerala.
-Altogether, 25 medical camps have been conducted at Kuttanadu region, one of the most affected areas in the state (Fig.11).
-Medical teams, with experienced doctors from different hospitals and Sevabhrathi units, are providing services in these areas.
+Sewa Bharati is conducting medical camps across different districts in Kerala.
+Altogether, 25 medical camps have been conducted at Kuttanad region, one of the most affected areas in the state.
+Medical teams, with experienced doctors from different hospitals and Sewa Bhrathi units, are providing services in these areas.
 The medical camps are organized in the affected areas, as well as at relief camps.